Choose the right outlet repair branch

 If it works: The outlet is reassembled correctly and ready for live testing.

-If it doesn’t: If the wiring does not match a basic standard layout or you find extra jumpers, switched wiring, or mixed wire sizes, stop and get help before energizing the circuit.
+If it doesn’t: If the wiring does not match a basic standard layout or you find extra jumpers, switched wiring, shared neutrals, or mixed wire sizes, stop and get help before energizing the circuit.

 Stop if:- You are unsure which wire goes where.